nautobot/nautobot-app-netbox-importer/docs/admin/install.md

 ### Access Requirements

-The plugin does not directly communicate with NetBox, data is imported by first running a Django data dump command from the CLI of the NetBox server then providing the JSON export to a management command on the Nautobot server.
+The app does not directly communicate with NetBox, data is imported by first running a Django data dump command from the CLI of the NetBox server then providing the JSON export to a management command on the Nautobot server.
 Detailed instructions are located on the [Using the App](../user/app_use_cases.md) page.

 ## Install Guide